dadatuputi/bitwarden_gcloud/README.md

 maxretry = 5  <- number of times to retry until a ban occurs
 ```

 This will work out of the box - no `fail2ban` configuration is needed unless you want e-mail alerts of bans.
-To enable this, enter the SMTP settings in `.env`, and follow the instructions in `fail2ban/jail.d/jail.local` by uncommenting and entering `destemail` and `sender` and uncommenting the `action_mwl` action in the `bitwarden` and `bitwarden-admin` jails in the same file.
+To enable this, enter the SMTP settings in `.env`, and follow the instructions in `fail2ban/jail.d/jail.local` by uncommenting and entering `destemail` and `sender` and uncommenting the `action_mwl` action in the `vaultwarden` and `vaultwarden-admin` jails in the same file.

 ### Configure Country-wide Blocking (_optional_)